Fully Loaded: In Your House: Main event matches

 The final match on the undercard was a Bikini contest between Jacqueline and Sable.
 Jerry Lawler served as the Emcee of the contest.
 Sable originally won the contest, but was disqualified for not wearing a bikini top as it was revealed that she had hand prints painted on each breast.
 As a result, Jacqueline was awarded the victory.

 The main event was a tag team match for the WWF Tag Team Championship.
 Kane and Mankind defended the title against Stone Cold Steve Austin and The Undertaker.
-Austin tried to perform a Stone Cold Stunner on Kane, but Kane blocked the move and chokeslammed Undertaker.
-Undertaker and Mankind battled each other outside the ring.
+Austin tried to perform a Stone Cold Stunner on Kane, but Kane blocked the move and chokeslammed The Undertaker.
+The Undertaker and Mankind battled each other outside the ring.
 Mankind grabbed a chair and threw it into the ring.
 Austin got the chair and hit Kane with it.
 However, Kane quickly got control and Kane and Mankind started dominating Austin until Austin performed a Stone Cold Stunner on both Kane and Mankind.
-Undertaker was tagged in and he chokeslammed both Kane and Mankind.
-Undertaker followed by executing the Tombstone Piledriver on Kane to win the match.
-As a result, Undertaker and Austin won the Tag Team Championship.
+The Undertaker was tagged in and he chokeslammed both Kane and Mankind.
+The Undertaker followed by executing the Tombstone Piledriver on Kane to win the match.
+As a result, The Undertaker and Austin won the WWF Tag Team Championship.